-- 1. Name of product.

 - 2. Name of manufacturer.

 - 3. Date of preparation.

 - 4. Lot or batch number.

 - B. Store materials under cover and protect from weather.
 Replace packages or materials showing any signs of damage with new material at no additional cost to Owner.

-- C. At no time shall weight of stored material being placed on slab area exceed total design load of slab area.
+- C. Do not store material on slabs to be post-tensioned before final post-tensioning of slabs is accomplished.
+At no time shall weight of stored material being placed on slab area, after post-tensioning is completed and concrete has reached specified 28 day strength, exceed total design load of slab area.
+Between time final post-tensioning is accomplished and time concrete has reached specified 28 day strength, weight of stored material placed on slab area shall not exceed half total design load of slab area.